austinvhuang/openmemex/README.md

 ```
 stack build cli
-stack run n2s --reset --note ""
+stack run omx --reset --note ""
 ```

-This creates and initializes tables in the `note2self.db` file which is the main backend data store.
+This creates and initializes tables in the `openmemex.db` file which is the main backend data store.

 ## Web frontend and API server